xiaocaibird/react-native-dynamic-picker/README.md

 # Introduction
 Based on **Picker** of **react-native**.Support multi-level linkage，like **Province-City-District**.
-The package includes **DateTimePicker** Component，the Component Extended from **react-native-dynamic-picker**，it can be used to pick “year-month-day-hour-minute-second”.
+The package includes **DateTimePicker** Component，the Component Extended from **react-native-dynamic-picker**，it can be used to pick “year-month-day-hour-minute-second”.

-note：the **Picker** represents **react-native-dynamic-picker** in the following,unless otherwise stated.
+note：the **Picker** represents **react-native-dynamic-picker** in the following,unless otherwise stated.

 IOS Demo Screenshot: [click to view](https://raw.githubusercontent.com/xiaocaibird/react-native-dynamic-picker/master/readme/img/ios.png "click to view")